Canvas FAQs for Colorado Mountain College Faculty

 If you would like to add someone to your course who is not affiliated with CMC, please contact the Office of Innovations to discuss.
 You can find the necessary paperwork that you’ll need to file with CMC to obtain Canvas access for a non-CMC guest in the My CMC portal here (log-in required).
 If you would like to add a CMC colleague or CMC student to your course, please contact the Office of Innovations in Teaching and Learning and fill out this online form.

-If you would like to have a Canvas course to store your course materials, to use for practicing, or for collaboration with colleagues, please click here and fill out this online form.
+All faculty are automatically provided with one sandbox, demo Canvas course, so be sure to check your complete course list for yours.
+If you would like to have additional Canvas courses to store your course materials, to use for practicing, or for collaboration with colleagues, please click here and fill out this online form.
 This form will be sent to the Office of Innovations in Teaching and Learning.

 You can find the Canvas Instructor Guide here.
 At help.instructure.com, you can also find the Canvas Guide for students, the Canvas Community where you can ask questions and discuss Canvas with peers at other institutions, the webpage for placing and voting on feature requests, and more.